bigcommerce/dev-docs/docs/api-docs/partner/becoming-a-partner.md

 * BigCommerce partner credentials

 We encourage you to create your sandbox store and your Dev Tools account using the same login credentials.
-A sandbox store cannot process transactions and is for developing and testing apps without the 15-day time time limit of a trial store.
+A sandbox store cannot process transactions and is for developing and testing apps without the 15-day time limit of a trial store.

 *Your developer account is an entirely separate account outside of the Partner Portal.